Get ESL students lined up. Teach when you want. Change lives.

 This will not be your problem after you finish this module because you’ll know why you’re doing what you’re doing with your students.

 Just from learning how to analyze a diagnostic test, my confidence went from 5 to 7.5 out of 10.
 Now, when I go into a lesson, I will know what the student needs, so neither of us wastes or time and he doesn’t waste his money.Sally GordonESL Teacher, CELTA

 To create the foundation for higher scores in productive areas like speaking and writing, it’s critical to make sure learners’ receptive skills (reading and listening) are strong.
 We’ll look at how to plan effective lessons, reduce stress, and increase learners’ attention.

 Many teachers are tempted to highlight and point out every grammar, vocabulary and syntax error their students make—but that often causes more harm than good.
 Especially when your student needs a change in just a few weeks, prioritizing the errors is essential.
 We’ll look at approaches that boost student confidence, target change and keep you, as a teacher, focused on “the right” things.

 Because there is virtually no mentoring for this and no books have been published on this topic, many teachers perceive teaching speaking as the most intimidating of all.

-You’ll have two full weeks to explore relevant material in the Digital Reference Book and observe video recordings of lessons where Jaime teaches pronunciation, intonation and “fixes fossilized errors” (which is the topic she shared at the 50th IATEFL conference in Birmingham in April 2016).
+Speaking is undoubtedly the section of TOEFL iBT that makes everyone’s knees shake (including most teachers’).
+That’s why we spend so much time on this section.
+Not only will you explore relevant material in the Digital Reference Book, but you will observe video recordings of lessons where Jaime teaches pronunciation, intonation and “fixes fossilized errors” (which is the topic she shared at the 50th IATEFL conference in Birmingham in April 2016).

 Weeks 11 & 12: Effective Review Sessions